CIS565-Fall-2016/Project2-Stream-Compaction/README.md

     it different for each implementation?
 ```

+* I notice that I couldn't get a good measurement for scan and sort of __Thrust__.
+I have trouble measuring `thrust::exclusive` with std::chrono, while I can use `std::chrono` to measure `thrust::scan` but the results from CUDA events seems off.

+* I think the bottleneck for blocksize is the warp size inside GPU.

+* My original work-efficient scan implementation was slower than CPU scan, that was because I wasted too many of my threads, please refer to __Optimization__ section below.

 ```
 * Paste the output of the test program into a triple-backtick block in your